julienetie/maya/README.md

 **A common sub-class is used to avoid duplicating by providing common elements with common styles.**
 Common sub-classes reside in: `./common/*`

-A common sub-classe should be shorthand ( Max 4 characters ) and start with a hyphen.
+A common sub-class should be shorthand ( Max 4 characters ) and start with a hyphen.
 `.-bttn {//...`

 **A variant sub-class is used to extend or override with a new variant** of the class it proceeds.